 FIJ also has a small crew of experienced investigative journalists who are available to mentor a select number of our grant recipients.

 It is FIJ policy to pay the first half of approved grants to successful applicants, with the second half of the grant paid on publication of a finished project in accordance with the original proposal and within the agreed deadline (generally one year after the grant is issued).

 All application documents must be written in English and budgets expressed in U.S. dollars.

-Guidelines for international reporting grants: To be considered, foreign-based story proposals must come from US-based reporters or have a US angle, involving American citizens, government, or business.
-All stories must be published in English – either by an English language publication or outlet, or by an outlet that has an affiliation with an English language site.
+Guidelines for international reporting grants: To be considered, foreign-based story proposals must come from US-based reporters or have a strong US angle, involving American citizens, government, or business.
+All stories must be published in English and have a media outlet in the United States.

 Disclaimer of Liability: The Fund for Investigative Journalism’s role in assisting journalists is limited to making grants.
 FIJ assumes no liability for the legal and/or safety risks undertaken by journalists in the course of their reporting.To apply, please address the prompts in the application form.
 You may save your work and come back to the application, but once you press APPLY on the final page you will not have a chance to make changes.
-Applications for this round automatically close at midnight EST on Monday, Feb.
-6, 2017.
-Proposals will be taken later in 2017 at dates to be announced.
+Applications for this round automatically close at 11:59 pm (Eastern time zone) Monday, Feb.
+5, 2018.